 The Client or Server sending the PUBACK MUST use one of the PUBACK Return codes shown in Table 3.5 - PUBACK Return codes.

-Length of Identifier/Value pairs.
+Length of Identifier/Value pairs

 The length of Identifier/Value pairs in the PUBACK Packet variable header encoded as a Variable Byte Integer.
 If the Remaining Length is less than 4 there is no Length of Identifier/Value pairs and the value of 0 is used.